Organic body wash - solid bars or liquid plastic bottles?

 These three criteria are a good place to start.
 An authentically organic body wash doesn’t just smell nice and make your skin feel soft.
 It’s one that’s environmentally sustainable as well as healthy for human use.

 Good news: at EcoRoots, we offer three amazing liquid organic body wash alternatives.
-Since most liquid body wash is just water, it makes sense to consider solid bar soaps.
+Since most liquid body wash is just water, it makes sense to consider organic soap bars.
 Think about it: You get more product with less waste--both packaging and plastic ingredients.

 Needless to say, we never use plastic packaging and or toxic ingredients.
 We would want the same for ourselves and our family, so we support businesses with a similar mindset.